Introduction: What is Lightning Arrester?

 Rod Gap Arrester

 It is one of the simplest types of Lightning Arresters.
 In the before-mentioned type, there is a gap between the end of the two rods.
-These two rods are connected to the earth and the line directly.
-The gap is filled with air.
+These two rods get connected to the earth and the line directly.
+The gap gets filled with air.

 Sphere Gap Arrester

 In such types of lightning arresters, an air gap is provided between two spheres.
 Here, one of the spheres is grounded, and another is connected to the line.
 The diagram below represents the process in detail.